Patrick Emerling

 Patrick W. Emerling (born September 19, 1992) is an American professional stock car racing driver and team owner.
-He competes full-time in the NASCAR Whelen Modified Tour, driving the No. 1 Chevrolet for USNEPower Motorsports.
-He previously competed part-time in the NASCAR Xfinity Series, driving the No. 07 Chevrolet Camaro SS for SS-Green Light Racing, and part-time in the NASCAR Craftsman Truck Series, driving the No. 75 and No. 07/7 Chevrolet Silverado RST for Henderson Motorsports and Spire Motorsports respectively.
+He competes full-time in the NASCAR Whelen Modified Tour, driving the No. 1 Chevrolet for USNEPower Motorsports as well as part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 38 Chevrolet Camaro SS for RSS Racing, and part-time in the NASCAR Craftsman Truck Series, driving the No. 22 Ford F-150 for Team Reaume.
+He has previously competed in the ARCA Menards Series.